loudifier/Comic-Relief/README.md

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-The build process is mostly unchanged from the googlefonts-project-template, except Comic Relief is drawn in FontForge and an extra step is needed to convert the .sfd sources to .ufo
+The build and test process is customized from the googlefonts-project-template.
+Comic Relief is drawn in FontForge and an extra step is needed to convert the .sfd sources to .ufo and the automated builds are a bit of a house of cards that you don't want to try running on Windows.
+If you are not worried about automated building and tests, you can open the .sfd project files in the /sources/ folder with FontForge on Windows or Linux and export in any common font format.

 If you want to build fonts manually on your own computer: